GoogleCloudPlatform/webapp2/docs/features.rst

 hooks.

 webapp2 is thought to be lightweight but flexible.
-It basically provides an easy to extend URI routing and dispatching mechanisms: you can even extend URI matching, dispatching or building without subclassing.
+It basically provides an easy to customize URI routing and dispatching mechanisms: you can even extend how URIs are matched or built or how handlers are adapted or dispatched without subclassing.

 Domain and subdomain routing